Dubrovnik Travel Guide

 Dubrovnik today

-Today, Dubrovnik is a vibrant city that seamlessly blends its historical charm with modern attractions.
-The old town buzzes with activity, offering a mix of restaurants, shops and cultural venues.
-Beyond the historic center you'll find beautiful beaches, scenic viewpoints and exciting activities.
-Dubrovnik attracts visitors from around the globe, drawn to its beauty and history and still holds a lot of historical and cultural value.
+Today, Dubrovnik is a vibrant city that blends its historical charm with modern attractions.
+The old town is filled with life and a mix of restaurants, shops and cultural venues.
+Beyond the centre, you'll find beaches, scenic viewpoints, and other attractions.

 Exploring the Old Town